Three-nucleon contact forces in the Jacobi partial-wave basis: Introduction

 A novel method is presented in the paper to tackle this problem.
 We start with the consideration that contact interactions can be written in the separable form, more specifically, the outer product of two $3N$ states describing three nucleons arbitrarily close to each other, referred to as ``zero-range'' states in the paper:

 Requirement of antisymmetrization imposes another important constraint on $\ket{H_{c, d}}$.
-With these two constraints we are able to establish a finite-dimension eigenvector equation in the Jacobi partial-wave basis, of which $\ket{H_{c, d}}$ are the solutions.
+With these two constraints, we are able to establish a finite-dimension eigenvector equation in the Jacobi partial-wave basis, of which $\ket{H_{c, d}}$ are the solutions.

-The same problem was tackled in Refs.~\cite{Girlanda:2011fh, Girlanda:2020pqn, Nasoni:2023adf}, where the $3N$ contact Lagrangian terms were first enumerated as polynomials of the nucleon fields and the Fierz transformations were then applied to check the correlations among the listed operators, so as to extract an independent set.
+The same problem was tackled in Refs.~\cite{Girlanda:2011fh, Girlanda:2020pqn, Witala:2022rzl, Nasoni:2023adf}, where the $3N$ contact Lagrangian terms were first enumerated as polynomials of the nucleon fields and the Fierz transformations were then applied to check the correlations among the listed operators, so as to extract an independent set.
 The methodology of these works is quite different from ours.

 The paper is organized as follows.
-In Sec.~\ref{sec:NNpart}, we demonstrate the method with the $NN$ contact interactions.
+In Sec.~\ref{sec:NNpart}, we demonstrate our method with the $NN$ contact interactions.
 In Sec.~\ref{sec:3NZeroRangeState}, we show how to construct the antisymmetrized, zero-range $3N$ states.
 This is followed by building the $3N$ contact potentials up to $\mathcal{O}(Q^2)$ in Sec.~\ref{sec:CntOpt}.
+We discuss the transformation from the plane-wave basis to the momentum-space partial-wave basis in Sec.~\ref{sec:plane}.
 Finally a summary is offered in Sec.~\ref{sec:conclusion}.